 Spent is a dark stop-motion tableau about chaos, control, and destiny featuring an unlikely cast of puppets.
 Set to a mantra-like score resembling a self-help tape from hell, trapped demons and prisoners of monotony populate a craggy subterranean purgatory, each driven to its own course of destiny by an apocalyptic cyclist.

 When the decaying charioteer’s whip becomes entangled in the spokes of his static cycle, the ensuing meltdown sparks a spiritual flight to the proverbial mountaintop.

-Spent screened on regional PBS, and at twenty festivals, museums, and cinemas across the U.S., including the Ann Arbor Film Festival, Humboldt International Film Festival, and the Southeastern Center for Contemporary Art, and the 2019 Animattikon Project in Paphos, Cyprus.
-Spent has won eight awards, including Best Animated Film at the James River Festival of the Moving Image and Best Experimental Film at the Red River Film Festival.
+Spent screened on regional PBS, and at twenty festivals, museums, and cinemas across the U.S. including, Ann Arbor Film Festival, Humboldt International Film Festival, and the Southeastern Center for Contemporary Art, and the 2019 Animattikon Project in Paphos, Cyprus.
+Spent has won eight awards, including Best Animated Film at the James River Festival of the Moving Image, and Best Experimental Film at the Red River Film Festival.